 - Narrator Scan Mode will more reliability toggle off when a user reaches the Word Online canvas, making it easier to type.

-- Fixed an issue resulting in some Insiders experiencing a PDC_WATCHDOG_TIMEOUT bug check / green screen on resume from hibernate.
+- An issue resulting in some Insiders experiencing a PDC_WATCHDOG_TIMEOUT bug check / green screen on resume from hibernate, has been fixed.

 - Fixed an issue resulting in the Network button on the sign-in screen not working recently.